tushev/jabackup/README.md

   -q, --quiet       Quiet (no output) [not implemented yet] -h, --help        Display this help and exit
       --version     Output version information and exit

-Example: ./jabackup.sh /var/www/joomla
-This will create backup of Joomla! from /var/www/joomla as backup.tar.gz in current directory

-Example: ./jabackup.sh -f /home/mysite -J /var/www/joomla
-This will create backup of Joomla! from /var/www/joomla as /home/mysite.tar.xz
 ```
+Example: **./jabackup.sh /var/www/joomla**
+ will create backup of Joomla! from /var/www/joomla as backup.tar.gz in current directory

+**./jabackup.sh -f /home/mysite -J /var/www/joomla**
+ will create backup of Joomla! from /var/www/joomla as /home/mysite.tar.xz

 ## jarestore.sh
 will be added in the next release